-There are so many opportunities to volunteer and learn with us.
+There are many opportunities to volunteer and learn with the LSU Rural Life Museum.
 We offer positions that are mutually beneficial to the museum and the volunteer.
-To learn more, please call 225-765-2437 or email email@example.com.
+To learn more, please call 225-765-2437 or email firstname.lastname@example.org.
+For email, please include the area you are interested in volunteering within the subject line.

 Lend a hand at special events like Zapp’s International Beerfest, Harvest Days and A Rural Life Christmas.